 - Feeling tension before pulling hair and relief after pulling it.

-- Avoiding situations that could expose bald patches, such as swimming or exposure to rain or wind.
+- Avoiding situations that could expose bald patches, such as swimming or exposure to wind.

-- Anxiety, depression, preoccupation, or a decline in work performance.
+- Anxiety, depression, or a decline in work performance.

 - Noticeable changes in social behavior.